-hop-count Number of hops in a region before the BPDU is discarded.
+Syntax Description hop-count Number of hops in a region before the BPDU is discarded.
 The range is 1 to 255 hops.

-The default is 20 hops.

-The root switch of the instance always sends a BPDU (or M-record) with a cost of 0 and the hop count set to the maximum value.
-When a switch receives this BPDU, it decrements the received remaining hop count by one and propagates the decremented count as the remaining hop count in the generated M-records.
-A switch discards the BPDU and ages the information held for the interface when the count reaches 0.

-Changing the spanning-tree mst max-hops command affects all spanning-tree instances.

-This example shows how to set the spanning-tree max-hops to 10 for all multiple spanning-tree (MST) instances:

-Switch(config)# spanning-tree mst max-hops 10

-You can verify your setting by entering the show spanning-tree mst privileged EXEC command.

-Command Description show spanning-tree mst Displays MST information. spanning-tree mst forward-time Sets the forward-delay time for all MST instances. spanning-tree mst hello-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tree mst max-age Sets the interval between messages that the spanning tree receives from the root switch.
+Command Default The default is 20 hops.
+Command Modes Global configuration Command History Release Modificatio on 12.2(25)SEE This comm hand was introduced.
+Usage Guidelines set to the maximum value count by one and propag e.
+When a sw gates the decr as sends a BPDU (or M-record) with a cost of 0 and the hop count ritch receives this BPDU, it decrements the received remaining hop remented count as the remaining hop count in the generated DU and ages the information held for the interface when the count Changing the spanning - tree mst ma x-hops command affects all spanning-tree instances.
+Examples This example shows how instances: Switch(config)# spann : panning-tree max-hops to 10 for all multiple spanning-tree (MST) You can verify your setti ing by enterin ng the show spanning-tree mst privileged EXEC command.
+Related Commands Command Description show spanning-tree ms st Displays MST information. spanning-tree mst forv Sets the forward-delay time for all MST instances. spanning-tree mst hell o-time Sets the interval between hello BPDUs sent by root switch configuration messages. spanning-tree mst max -age Sets the interval between messages that the spanning tree receives from the root switch.